Transitioning to Medicare With (or Without) Private Health Insurance

 Other Medicare enrollment considerations

 For those unfamiliar with IRMAA, this two-year lag can result in unpleasant surprises when you first enroll in Medicare—especially if your income declines substantially after you retire.
-IRMAA can also creep up later in life when you begin taking RMDs (required minimum distributions), as the additional amount is reevaluated every year based on your previous two years of income.
+IRMAA can also creep up later in life when you begin taking required minimum distributions (RMDs) as the additional amount is reevaluated every year based on your previous two years of income.
 It’s therefore important to plan for Medicare a few years before you enroll.
+One approach to mitigating (or even avoiding!)
+Medicare surcharges is to file an appeal, especially in light of a life-changing event that may qualify for IRMAA reconsideration such as:

 · The death of a spouse